Shower gel: Marketing

-Like shampoo and bubble bath products, many are marketed directly towards children.
-These often feature scents intended to appeal to children, such as fruit scents, or cookies or cotton candy scents.
+As with shampoo and bubble bath products, many gels are marketed directly to children.
+They often feature scents intended to appeal to children, such as fruit, cookie or cotton candy scents.
 Many bottles feature popular characters from children's television or movies.

 Shower gels are also often marketed based on gender preferences.
 Women targeted products tend to highlight moisturizing ingredients, fruity or floral scents, and light or bright colored packaging, while those designed for men tend to use darker packaging and fresh or "sporty" scents.